Madcap Project – LOHAN

 LOHAN is a madcap project involving using a high-altitude balloon to launch a glider to the edge of space then have it released from the balloon and navigate itself down to a designated landing spot.

-The unit needed a way to communicate when out of normal GPRS coverage.

-In addition, the authorities required an emergency balloon cut-down in the event that LOHAN wandered off course.
+The team needed a way to communicate if/when the LOHAN travelled out of GPRS coverage.
+Additionally the authorities required an emergency balloon cut-down in the event that LOHAN wandered off course.

 Enter the RockBLOCK.
 As well as transmitting GPS data when the unit was out of range of standard mobile networks, the RockBLOCK was also used to receive commands from the ground.
 If they wished to abort the mission, a message sent to the RockBLOCK using our API, would be received on-board the spacecraft and activate the self-destruct mechanism.

 Based on the Paper Aircraft Released Into Space (PARIS) concept of having the aircraft attached to a main payload box: